mandeep170/projectjellyfish/README.md

     - Subject of the email (add the following indentifier at the end of the  email to add the project add code [node:field-app-code]
     - Add the body of the email
     - Click Save

+4. Update CRON Job Run Frequency
+ - On the administrative toolbar on the top of the page, navigate to Configuration > System > Cron Settings > Settings
+ - On the Settings page, under "Single Job Settings," locate the job called "bah_order_com_cron," and adjust to your desired schedule
+ - Click Save.
+If the changes are successful, a confirmation message will appear at the top of the screen.
+If you do not see this message, refresh the page, check "bah_order_com_cron," and try again.

+5. LDAP Configuration
+ - Navigate to Configuration > People > LDAP Configuration
+ - Settings Tab
+    - The Settings page is the default tab when accessing the LDAP Configuration.
+All items on the Settings page should remain default.
+ - Servers tab
+    - You can add multiple LDAP Servers to use with the LDAP Authentication module.
+Server settings can be edited via the "List" tab once edited.
+ - User Tab
+    - This tab specifically addresses how user accounts are provisioned, synched, and updated between Drupal and Active Directory.
+In this envoironment, Drupal only pulls information from Active Directory so the BASIC PROVISIONING TO LDAP SETTINGS are left at their default value
+ - Authentication Tab
+    - Authenticate LDAP users
+ - Authorization
+    - This tab allows for Active Directory Security Groups to be mapped to roles and organic groups defines within Drupal and providing role Based Access to the marketplace
+ - Project Configuration
+    - When a new project has been requested, the marketplace must be updated to include the project APP code and the funding amount available for the project.
+This creation will allow associated users to access funds and the rights to provision the environment.
+Navigate to Content > Add Content > Project to create a new project and populate the appropriate title, organic group credits, and application code information.

 ###Configuring the Cloud Gateway
 1. Adding templates to ManageIQ